-Students must have a minimum of 12 credit hours of honors, AP, accelerated or college-level classes (eligible dual credit courses as listed) and a 3.7 GPA at the end of the 7th semester in order to qualify as a Distinguished Scholar.
+Students must have a minimum of 13 (14 beginning with the Class of 2023) credit hours of honors, AP, accelerated or college-level classes (eligible dual credit courses as listed) and a 3.7 GPA at the end of the 7th semester in order to qualify as a Distinguished Scholar, and a minimum 24 total credit hours by the end of the 7th semester.
 Credits for non-core classes are limited to 2 credits of advanced study per area, such as music, art, language, etc.